helm/helm/docs/using_helm.md

 When you first install Helm, it is preconfigured to talk to the official Kubernetes charts repository.
-This repository contains a number of carefully currated and maintained charts.
+This repository contains a number of carefully curated and maintained charts.
 This chart repository is named `stable` by default.

 You can see which charts are available by running `helm search`: